It’s not unusual for couples to ask us during their assessment...” do we fight more than we should?… What’s normal?… How often do couples fight?”

 We teach Conflict Avoidant couples to assume a broader, more self-aware stance in conflictual situations, but our primary focus is on how they manage conflict as a couple, and not on helping them optimize their individual skills in self-advocacy.

 Curiously, Gottman credits conflict-avoidant couples with maintaining a balance between independence and interdependence.
-Gotman sees many conflict-avoidant couples as separate people with individual interests.
+Gottman sees many conflict-avoidant couples as separate people with individual interests.

 Gottman also seems reluctant to delve into the ratio of independence and interdependence.
 If a spouse is content with their particular situation, it’s deemed “good enough.”
 Unlike the Developmental Model, Gottman will not be focusing on developing greater differentiation within a particular spouse.